 Credit card identity theft is the act of stealing another person’s debit or credit card details, then using this information to make fraudulent purchases.

-Credit card fraud itself can take many different forms and ranges from a single duplicated or stolen card through to far more advanced, organised operations where cards or card details are illegally obtained and processed.
+Credit card fraud itself can take many different forms.
+The offence ranges from a single duplicated or stolen card through to far more advanced, organised operations where cards or card details are illegally obtained and processed in bulk.

 Other forms of credit card fraud include:

-- Internet fraud: false merchant sites that have been set up with the sole objective being to encourage people to process their credit card details and security code without any intention of sending any goods or services
+- Internet fraud – false merchant sites are set up and operated with the sole objective of encouraging people to process their credit card details and security code without any intention of the operator sending any goods or services

-In any case, it must be proven that an individual is linked to the credit card fraud beyond all reasonable doubt.
-Any evidence collected must be shown to have been collected properly, admissible and assigned to the correct person.
+To prosecute for credit card fraud, it must be proven that an individual is linked to the act credit card fraud beyond all reasonable doubt.
+Any evidence collected must be proven to have been collected properly, admissible and assigned to the correct person.

-You need expert legal advice from the outset to ensure that your case is properly defended.
-If you were convicted, substantial sentences can be given for this crime and are often used as a deterrent.
+It is essential to seek expert legal advice from the outset to ensure that your case is properly defended.
+If you are convicted for credit card fraud, substantial sentences can be given for this crime and are often used as a deterrent.
 You also risk a potentially more severe sentence if you do not pursue legal representation early on in the proceedings as your case can be damaged by delay or poor advice or representation.